Caltech-IPAC/spherex-archive-documentation/documentation/spherex_data_access.md

 ## Browsable Directories
 SPHEREx data products are laid out in directories that can be navigated with standard web browsers.
-This is convenient for users to get a quick sense of the types of data products that are available, to quickly download some examples by clicking through the directory tree, and to script bulk downloads using wget or curl.
+This is convenient for users to get a quick sense of the types of data products that are available, to quickly download some examples by clicking through the directory tree, and to script bulk downloads using `wget` or `curl`.

 The root of the SPHEREx data quick release data directories is: https://irsa.ipac.caltech.edu/ibe/data/spherex/qr